wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-ballerina-websocket-endpoint-via-a-service.md

 10. Click **Create**.
 This creates the component and takes you to the **Overview** page of the component.

-You have successfully created a service component that exposes a GraphQL API written in the Ballerina language.
+You have successfully created a service component that exposes a WebSocket API written in the Ballerina language.
 Next, let's build and deploy the service.

 ## Step 2: Build and deploy